 Realize that change presents new opportunities if you adapt.
 See it through a positive lens.

 Don't just react to change.
-Anticipate and monitor change so you see it coming.
 Be proactive.

 Laugh at your fears and move forward boldly.
-Envision yourself enjoying the new situation.

 Don't cling to the past or feel like a victim of change.
 Take control of your response.

-Competition is when you focus on rivals.
-Self-competition is focusing on being your best self.

 Peer pressure often hinders change.
 Foster peer support for change instead.

-The parable teaches profound lessons about changing behaviour and mental models.
+The parable teaches profound lessons.
 Though simple, its insights apply to both professional and personal life.
 Overall, it advocates agility, vision, and proactivity in times of change.

 Key Takeaways